New for CF9 (and 9.0.1): a query timeout that really works, with a caveat

 @Ryan, thanks for the validation.

-And for the suggested workaround (using two DSNs, one with the setting and one without), I'll just clarify that it was my final suggestion (next to last paragraph above).
+And for the suggested workaround (using two DSNs, one with the setting and one without), I'll just clarify that I did suggest that (see the end of the next to last section above).

 My understanding has been that the query level timeout would work only when using the SQL Server driver, and otherwise has no effect.
 I decided to test it quickly and found that indeed that a tag level cfquery timeout did work.
 Here's my sample code and the exception that it threw, using CF 9.0 on Windows 7 and SQL Server Express 2008.